Richard Wilbraham-Bootle1

 M, #5596, b.
 8 January 1789, d.
 16 November 1849

-William Arden, 2nd Baron Alvanley was born on 8 January 1789.1 He was the son of Richard Pepper Arden, 1st Baron Alvanley and Anne Dorothea Wilbraham-Bootle.1 He was baptised on 20 February 1789 at Rolls House, Chancery Lane, St. Dunstan's in the West, London, England.1 He died on 16 November 1849 at age 60, unmarried.1
+William Arden, 2nd Baron Alvanley was born on 8 January 1789.1 He was the son of Richard Pepper Arden, 1st Baron Alvanley and Anne Dorothea Wilbraham-Bootle.1 He was baptised on 20 February 1789 at Rolls House, Chancery Lane, St. Dunstan's in the West, London, EnglandG.1 He died on 16 November 1849 at age 60, unmarried.1

-William Arden, 2nd Baron Alvanley succeeded to the title of 2nd Baron Alvanley, of Alvanley, co.
-Chester [U.K., 1801] on 26 March 1804.1 He gained the rank of officer in the service of the Coldstream Guards.1 He gained the rank of Captain in the service of the 50th Regiment of Foot.1 In May 1855 he fought a duel with Morgan John O'Connell, whose father he asserted to have been "purchased" by Lord Melbourne on his accession to office, and who had called him "a bloated buffoon."1
+He succeeded as the 2nd Baron Alvanley, of Alvanley, co.
+Chester [U.K., 1801] on 26 March 1804.1 He gained the rank of officer in the Coldstream Guards.1 He gained the rank of Captain in the 50th Regiment of Foot.1 In May 1855 he fought a duel with Morgan John O'Connell, whose father he asserted to have been "purchased" by Lord Melbourne on his accession to office, and who had called him "a bloated buffoon."1

 He was well known as a wit and a spendthrift.1